lsa-pucrs/Player-Stage-Manual/docs/DRIVERS.md

 > make -j 8
 ```

-If it is ok, then we need to create a patch file and submitted it to the [www.github/playerprojext/player](www.github/playerprojext/player)
+If it is ok, then create a patch file and submitted it to the [https://github.com/playerproject/player](https://github.com/playerproject/player)

 ```
 > cd  player/